SDA-SE/sda-dropwizard-commons/sda-commons-server-morphia/README.md

 [sda-commons-server-mongo-testing](../sda-commons-server-mongo-testing/README.md) for details.

-## Health check
+### Health check

-TODO a health check for the connection to the MongoDB will be added in this bundle soon
+An external health check with the name _mongo_ is automatically registered to test the connect to the database.
+A simple _ping_ command to the database is used.

 ## Testing